wp-plugins/zedity/readme.txt

 **Version requirements**
 Zedity works on any version of WordPress 3.5+.
-As a rule of thumb, please download the latest version.
+As a rule of thumb, we recommend to download the latest version.
 If you are using an outdated version, here are the compatibility requirements:

 * WP 4.1+ requires Zedity 4.9.1+